-The Endowment Fund accumulates contributions, which are held in perpetuity at the request of the donors, with investment income thereon available to be granted to BSC.

-The Restricted Fund accumulates contributions for purposes specified by the donor, amounts restricted at the discretion of the Board of Directors or as stipulated by the fundraising appeal.
-These funds are available to be granted to BSC for care initiatives, program development, education, research and capital expenditures.

-Unrestricted revenue and expenses are recorded in the General Fund.
+- The Endowment Fund accumulates contributions, which are held in perpetuity at the request of the donors, with investment income thereon available to be granted to Baycrest entities that are registered charities. - The Restricted Fund accumulates contributions for purposes specified by the donor, amounts restricted at the discretion of the Board of Directors or as stipulated by the fundraising appeal.
+These funds are available to be granted to Baycrest entities that are registered charities for care initiatives, program development, education, research and capital expenditures. - Unrestricted revenue and expenses are recorded in the General Fund.
 The excess or deficiency of the General Fund is transferred annually from/to the portion of the Restricted Fund restricted at the discretion of the Board of Directors.